craigwilding/FL_CampaignContributions/README.md

 This collects campaign contribution data pulled from the [FL Campaign Finance Database](https://dos.elections.myflorida.com/campaign-finance/contributions/).
 I have added the campaign contributions of all [FL House and Senate candidates](https://dos.elections.myflorida.com/candidates/Index.asp) in 2022.
 The Python scripts go through the contribution files and counts the campaign contributions raised in each district.

 ## District Comparisons
-This creates a .csv file in the **Results** folder which contains counts for each district and candidate.
+This creates a .csv file in the **Results** folder which compares the money raised by DEM and REP candidates.
 The available columns are
 1. District number
 2. DEM Candidate Name